bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 The main thing to notice is that it is triangular, which means the determinant is just the product of the diagonals.
-The first :math:`x_{1:d}` variables are unchanged, so those entries in the Jacobian are just the identify function and zeros, while the other :math:`x_{d+1:D}` vars are scaled by the :math:`exp(s(\cdot))` values so it's gradient is just the value it is scaled by, which form the other part of the diagonal.
+The first :math:`x_{1:d}` variables are unchanged, so those entries in the Jacobian are just the identify function and zeros.
+The other :math:`x_{d+1:D}` variables are scaled by :math:`exp(s(\cdot))`, so their gradient with respect to themselves is just a diagonal matrix of the scaling values, which form the other part of the diagonal.
 The other non-zero, non-diagonal part of the Jacobian can be ignored because it's never used.
 Putting this all together, the logarithm of the Jacobian determinant simplifies to:

 .. math::